thenewdarling/Spellbook/Class Features/Arcane Shot Options.md

 If an option requires a saving throw, your Arcane Shot save DC equals 8 + your proficiency bonus + your Intelligence modifier.

 **_Banishing Arrow._** You use abjuration magic to try to temporarily banish your target to a harmless location in the Feywild.
 The creature hit by the arrow must also succeed on a Charisma saving throw or be banished.
-While banished in this way, its speed is 0, and it is incapacitated.
+While banished in this way, its speed is 0, and it is [[incapacitated]].
 At the end of its next turn, the target reappears in the space it vacated or in the nearest unoccupied space if that space is occupied.

 After you reach 18th level in this class, a target also takes 2d6 force damage when the arrow hits it.

 **_Beguiling Arrow._** Your enchantment magic causes this arrow to temporarily beguile its target.
 The creature hit by the arrow takes an extra 2d6 psychic damage, and choose one of your allies within 30 feet of the target.
-The target must succeed on a Wisdom saving throw, or it is charmed by the chosen ally until the start of your next turn.
-This effect ends early if the chosen ally attacks the charmed target, deals damage to it, or forces it to make a saving throw.
+The target must succeed on a Wisdom saving throw, or it is [[charmed]] by the chosen ally until the start of your next turn.
+This effect ends early if the chosen ally attacks the [[charmed]] target, deals damage to it, or forces it to make a saving throw.

 The psychic damage increases to 4d6 when you reach 18th level in this class.